top of page

 Care Packages sent out to active duty military who are struggling

-Leadership Scholarships - 2 week leadership course at Adventure Camp
+Annual Leadership Scholarships - 2 week leadership course at a Leadership Military Camp

 SGT.
 ANTHONY PATRICK MUHLSTADT